-Changes of assumptions - The actuarial assumptions used for the VRS State Employee Retirement Plan in the June 30, 2019, valuation were based on the results of an actuarial experience study for the period from July 1, 2012, through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+Changes of assumptions - The actuarial assumptions used for the VRS State Employee Retirement Plan in the June 30, 2020, valuation were based on the results of an actuarial experience study for the period from July 1, 2016, through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

+Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

+Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age from 75 to 80 for all

-Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Line of Duty Disability Increase rate from 14% to 25% Discount Rate Decrease rate from 7.00% to 6.75%
+Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service

+Disability Rates No change

+Salary Scale No change

+Line of Duty Disability No change

+Discount Rate No change

-The following changes in actuarial assumptions were made for the VaLORS Retirement Plan effective June 30, 2016 except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The following changes in actuarial assumptions were made for the VaLORS Retirement Plan effective June 30, 2020 except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

+Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

+Retirement Rates Increased rates at some younger ages, decreased at age 62, and changed final retirement age from 65 to 70

-Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to a more current mortality table - RP-2014 projected to 2020 and reduced margin for future improvement in accordance with experience Retirement Rates Increased age 50 rates and lowered rates at older ages Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Line of Duty Disability Decrease rate from 50% to 35% Discount Rate Decrease rate from 7.00% to 6.75%
+Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service

+Disability Rates No change

+Salary Scale No change

+Line of Duty Disability No change

+Discount Rate No change